robertg55/r6-stats/README.md

 This solution processes Rainbow Six Siege match log files to compute the **Top 100 Operator Matches by Average Kills** and the **Top 10 Matches by Kills by Player**.
 Logs are sorted and processed in batches, with statistics updated daily.
 Multiprocessing is utilized to speed up computation by distributing the workload across multiple processes.

-The primary goal is to generate daily statistics, computing the top 10 matches with the most kills for each player.
-If a player’s statistics are missing for the current day, the solution integrates the missing data from the previous day.
+The primary goal is to generate daily statistics, the solution integrates the previous days computed data to generate daily statistic containing multiple days.

 ### Key Features

 - **Batch Processing**: Processes logs in batches, optimizing memory usage and performance.
-- **Sorting**: Log files are optionally sorted to ensure correct order.
+- **Sorting**: Log files are sorted to ensure correct order.
 - **Multiprocessing**: Utilizes multiple processes to handle large logs efficiently.
 - **Daily Update**: Computes daily statistics while retaining and incorporating past data.
-- **Handling Missing Data**: Retrieves missing player data from the previous day.
 - **Queue-Based Parallelism**: Uses queues to manage work and results across processes.
 - **Low memeory usage**: Uses file system to store data instead of memory.
 - **Sample Log File Generation**: A dedicated script generates realistic test log files for custom scenarios.

 ## Directory Structure

-├── logs/                                 # Folder containing application logs ├── player_top10_{date}/                  # Folder to store individual player statistics for the day ├── compute_operator.py                   # Python script to compute the top 100 Operators by average kills ├── compute_player.py                     # Python script to compute the top 10 matches by kills for all players ├── daily_operator_top100_{date}.txt      # Combined file for the top 100 Operators by average kills for a single day, reused if not deleted
+├── chunks-players-{date}/                # Folder containing chunked sorted files for a date, reused if not deleted ├── logs/                                 # Folder containing application logs ├── compute_operator.py                   # Python script to compute the top 100 Operators by average kills ├── compute_player.py                     # Python script to compute the top 10 matches by kills for all players ├── daily_operator_top100_{date}.txt      # Combined file for the top 100 Operators by average kills for a single day, reused if not deleted
 ├── log_sorter.py                         # Script to sort lines in a log file ├── log_util.py                           # Generic utility scripts used globally
-├── match-sorted-r6-matches-{date}.txt    # r6-matches log file sorted by matches, reused if not deleted
-├── operator_top100_{date}.txt            # Resulting file for the top 100 Operators by average kills for the last 7 days ├── player_top10_{date}.txt               # Resulting file for the top 10 matches by kills for all players ├── player-sorted-r6-matches-{date}.txt   # r6-matches log file sorted by player, reused if not deleted ├── r6-matches-{date}.log                 # r6-matches log input file
+├── operator_top100_{date}.txt            # Resulting file for the top 100 Operators by average kills for the last 7 days ├── player_top10_{date}.txt               # Resulting file for the top 10 matches by kills for all players ├── r6-matches-{date}.log                 # r6-matches log input file
+├── README.md                             # Current file
 └── sample-log-file-generator.py          # Script for generating sample log data

 ## Prerequisites